weavedb/weavedb/docs/docs/sdk/relayers.md

 You can use [Pinata](https://www.pinata.cloud/) to upload your Lit Action files to IPFS and they will be immediately available through [the Cloudflare gateway](https://developers.cloudflare.com/web3/how-to/use-ipfs-gateway/).
 The IPFS `CID` will be used in the next step.
 So take note when you upload Lit Actions.

-This example Lit Action will check the owner of specified `tokenID` in the query and add the `owner` as extra data, then create a valid signature for multisig relayer verification with WeaveDB.
+This example Lit Action will check the owner of a specified `tokenID` in the query and add the `owner` as extra data, then create a valid signature for multisig relayer verification with WeaveDB.

 ```js
 const go = async () => {